UPPMAX/HPC-python/docs/gpu.rst

          print("Time spent: %.2f sec" % (endtime-starttime))

-The time for executing the kernel and doing some postprocessing to the outputs (copying the C array and doing a reduction)  was 2.24 sec.
+The time for executing the kernel and doing some postprocessing to the outputs (copying the C array and doing a reduction)  was 2.24 sec. which is a much smaller value than the time for the serial numba code of 152 sec.

+Notice the larger size of the grid in the present case (100*1024) compared to the serial case's size we used previously (10000).
+Large computations are necessary on the GPUs to get the benefits of this architecture.

 One can take advantage of the shared memory in a thread block to write faster code.
 Here, we wrote the 2D integration example from the previous section where threads in a block write on a `shared[]` array.
 Then, this array is reduced (values added) and the output is